department-of-veterans-affairs/va.gov-team/teams/vsa/teams/sitewide-content/content-sync-meeting-notes/sign-in-and-identity-content-syncs.md

 - **Login.gov/ID.me reaction draft email**
     - We discussed whether this email should be the first point of information about accoutn options going away.
     - **Action item:** Dawn will touch base with John and Tom about how to approach this
     - **Action item:** Carl will make adjustments to email content based on call feedback.
-He'll remove mentions of the account option and frame as encouraging use of these accoutnu types instead of mentioning that accounts are going away
+He'll remove mentions of the account option and frame as encouraging use of these account types instead of mentioning that accounts are going away

 **June 23, 2023**
 -